ChangWynn/CV/README.md

 ### Casino Gaming Inspector
  - **Playboy Club/Metropolitan Mayfair** - *London, UK*

-    - Monitored casino games to ensure compliance with regulations and procedures, maintaining a fair and secure gaming environment.
+    - Supervised casino games to ensure compliance with regulations and procedures, maintaining a fair and secure gaming environment.
-    - Supported dealers with accurate payouts and facilitated smooth gaming sessions, contributing to customer satisfaction and gameplay quality.
+    - Supervised and supported dealers with accurate payouts and smooth gaming sessions, contributing to customer satisfaction and optimal game pace.
-    - Reported relevant gaming activities to both the management and surveillance team, providing valuable insights for decision-making and maintaining transparency.
+    - Collaborated with both the management and surveillance team reporting relevant gaming activities to facilitate decision-making and maintain transparency.

 ###### 2016-2019
 ### Casino Game Dealer